 Figure 5.3.1.1-1 illustrates a simplified user plane model of FLUTE as an example of a possible MBSTF object delivery method.

-Editor’s Note: the protocol to support the object delivery function is FFS.
+Editor’s Note: The protocol to support the object delivery function is for future study.

 - Transparent delivery method: This supports the IP streaming use cases, for which UDP payloads (also referred to as Application Data Units) are distributed as part of UDP or IP flows carried to the UE over an MBS session.
 Examples of higher layer protocols are RTP, packetized MPEG-2 TS or other UDP-based streams.